The Simpsons opening sequence: Sequence

-1990
+Season 1

 This sequence opens with the show's title in yellow approaching the camera through misty cumulus clouds in a dark blue sky.
 The shot cuts through the counter in the letter "P" to an establishing shot of the town of Springfield.

 The camera zooms in through the town, toward a lavender Springfield Elementary and then through a window to a lavender classroom, where Bart is writing lines on the chalkboard as a punishment, and three drawings are seen on the wall.
 When the school bell rings, Bart leaves in a hurry and skateboards out of the school doors.

 The shot cuts to Homer working at the Springfield Nuclear Power Plant wearing a safety mask while handling a glowing green rod of uranium with a pair of silver tongs.
 An unknown co-worker in the background eats a sandwich with another pair of tongs.
 The end-of-shift whistle blows, and Homer immediately takes off his mask and drops his tongs to leave work.
 As he does so, the uranium rod bounces into the air and falls down the back of his radiation suit.

 The next shot shows Marge and Maggie checking out at a supermarket.
 Maggie, who is sitting on the conveyor belt, is inadvertently scanned along with the groceries as Marge reads a magazine.
 Maggie is rung up at a price of US$847.63 (representing the monthly cost of raising a child at the time) and bagged.
-Marge frantically looks around for Maggie as the bag is dropped into her shopping cart which startles her and makes her turn around, then breathes a sigh of relief when she pops up from the bag.
+Marge frantically looks around for Maggie as the bag is dropped into her shopping cart which startles her and makes her turn around, then breathes a sigh of relief when Maggie pops up from the bag.

 Lisa is shown next at band practice.
 The opening theme coordinates with this shot, and is orchestrated as if it were played by the school band.
 Mr. Largo stops the rest of the band to order Lisa out of the rehearsal for her unorthodox playing of her saxophone, which is light blue in this sequence, but gold in the episode.
 She continues to improvise on her way out of the room.